scanback/docs/articles-posts/english-football-payroll.md

 One important factor is historical path dependence: football began as a distinctly northern sport.
 The figure below shows First Division participants in 1900, 12 years after the Football League was founded.
 Note that there was not a single southern team.

 Football was — and arguably still is — deeply embedded in the social fabric of northern England, where populations have long shown a willingness to devote significant economic resources to sustaining their clubs.
-Liverpool is perhaps the clearest example.
+Liverpool is the clearest example.

 <p align="center">
 <img  src="assets/images/football/s.canback-english-football-roots.svg" width="400" alt="English football roots 1900">